pearsonkyle/Nbody-AI/Retrieval.md

 1. Planetary Parameters (M*, M1, P1)
 2. Mid transit values (or light curves)

-If you have a bunch of light curve and no mid transit values see the [exoplanet light curve analysis repo](https://github.com/pearsonkyle/Exoplanet-Light-Curve-Analysis) for how to easily model a light curve.
+If you have a bunch of light curve and no mid transit values see the [exoplanet light curve analysis repo](https://github.com/pearsonkyle/Exoplanet-Light-Curve-Analysis) in order to model a light curve.

 ## Linear Ephemeris
-Orbital periods for exoplanets are defined by their periodic motion around a star.
+Orbital periods for exoplanets are defined by their periodic motion around a star using a linear function.
 The transit time for an exoplanet can be modelled as the function:

-`t_next = P * epoch + t0`
+![](figures/linear_ephemeris.png)
 Where P is the orbital period, t0 is the epoch of mid transit, epoch is the number of transits between t0 and t_next.
-A visual representation of this equation is below

-![](figures/linear_ephemeris.png)

 Fitting orbital periods can be done very quickly using a linear least squares fit
 ```python